zarulizham/laravel-duitnow/README.md

 php artisan vendor:publish --tag="duitnow-config"
 ```

-You can publish the contorller file with:
+You can publish the controller file with:

 ```bash
 php artisan vendor:publish --tag="duitnow-controller"